Operational Stewardship & Data Governance

 Even with minimal enforcement, FERPA, IDEA, and CIPA provide something valuable: a framework for what good practice looks like.
 The specific print-environment obligations they describe are worth understanding — not because an auditor is coming, but because they're a reasonable map of where institutional exposure actually lives.

 Every OEM has a preferred platform.
-Here's the honest breakdown – and why the right answer depends on your environment, not their roadmap.
+Here's the honest breakdown.

 Device security handles the hardware.
 Workflow software handles behavior — who can print what, from where, with what authentication, and with what audit record.
 In any environment with real privacy obligations, the workflow layer is where governance either happens or doesn't.